Plurality of views must be prevented in order to stop the war against war.

 8. RT has broadcast documentaries on the wars in Yugoslavia which don’t blame the Serbs for everything

 9. RT has had ‘experts’ on its programs who have made some very strong criticisms of Israel

-This too is totally unacceptable, anyone with a theory or definition that differs from western minded politicians is demonised for voicing their opinion.
+This too is totally unacceptable.
+Anyone with a theory or definition that differs from Western minded politicians is demonized for voicing their opinion.